National Match Code: 285915

 • Resident provides a written statement (initial self-reflection) at the beginning of the residency year prior to the creation of the initial resident development plan (Deliverable)

-• In PharmAcademic
+• Completed In: PharmAcademic

 • Resident provides a written statement (final self-reflection) during the last month of the residency year (Deliverable)

-• In PharmAcademic
+• Completed In: PharmAcademic

 • Adjustments to the resident’s learning experiences, learning activities, evaluations, and other changes are documented in the initial development plan.

-• Quarterly Development Plans
+Quarterly Development Plans

-• On a quarterly basis, the RPD assesses the resident’s progress and adjusts learning experiences, learning activities, and other items, as applicable, that are documented in the quarterly development plans
+On a quarterly basis, the RPD assesses the resident’s progress and adjusts learning experiences, learning activities, and other items, as applicable, that are documented in the quarterly development plans

-• Resident attends quarterly touch base meetings with the PGY1 Community-Based Residency Advisory Committee and is an active participant in discussing their own development plan, progress towards completion, and providing constructive feedback for the program, preceptors, and learning experiences; residents are supportive in giving insight to assist the RPD in making adjustments to improve the program and develop preceptors
+• Resident attends quarterly touch base meetings with the PGY1 Community-Based Pharmacy Residency Advisory Committee and is an active participant in discussing their own development plan, progress towards completion, and providing constructive feedback for the program, preceptors, and learning experiences; residents are supportive in giving insight to assist the RPD in making adjustments to improve the program and develop preceptors

 • Progress & Completion Tracker